greian/m365-powershell-scripts/README.md

-# PowerShell scripts for SharePoint
+# PowerShell scripts for M365

-In this repository you will find different PowerShell scripts to perform operations aganist SharePoint Online.
+In this repository you will find different PowerShell scripts to perform operations aganist M365 (SharePoint, Power Platform and more).